UK National Emergency: CHILDREN AT RISK

 http://www.anti-bullyingalliance.org.uk/media/7489/safe_from_bullying-childrens_homes.pdf

-Certainly, a childcarer's job is made more difficult due to the fact that children taken into Local-Authority/LA care are often, damaged and/or traumatised which is known to cause behavioural problems and which is evidenced in the recorded, very high rate of behavioural problems exhibited in cared-for children:
+Certainly, a childcarer's job is made more difficult by the reality that children taken into Local-Authority/LA care are damaged and traumatised and will exhibit behavioural problems as evidenced in the recorded, very high rate of behavioural problems exhibited in cared-for children:

 '72% of children in care have behavioural or emotional problems.'